Mayoogh/Project-DIY-Ventilator/README.md

 According to my calculation, a single prototype can be produced within 90 minutes (1.5 Hrs).
 Here is the breakdown of time
-+ The required laser cut pieces and 3D printed parts require a minimum of 1 hour (if printed on multiple machine)
++ The required laser cut pieces and 3D printed parts require a minimum of 1 hour (if printed on multiple machines)
 + The assembly of the remaining parts can be done under 20-30 minutes.

 This prototype uses 2 **Nema17 stepper motor** (can be replaced using **servo** or even **normal dc motor**, depending upon the availability).
 Both motors are placed facing opposite to each other.
 The shaft of both motors is attached to a **rack and pinion mechanism** with a compressing **Arm Block** fixed to the end of both rack.
 Which compresses the 2 Arm Block when the motor is rotated in the opposite direction.
-An **self inflating bag** or **ambu bag** is placed in between the 2 Arm Block.
-So when the 2 block comes closser the bag will compress and act as mechanical ventilation and the cycle continues till the pre defined time.
+An ** self-inflating bag** or **Ambu bag** is placed in between the 2 Arm Block.
+So when the 2 block comes closer the bag will compress and act as mechanical ventilation and the cycle continues till the predefined time.

 ![Prototype](https://raw.githubusercontent.com/Mayoogh/Project-DIY-Ventilator/master/Reference%20Photos/Snapshot%201.png)